howtographql/howtographql/content/backend/graphql-elixir/1-getting-started.md

 ---
 title: Getting Started
-pageTitle: "Getting Started with GraphQL and Elixir"
+pageTitle: "Getting Started with GraphQL & Elixir Tutorial"
-description: Setup your GraphQL server and run it for the first time
+description: "Learn how to setup a GraphQL server with Elixir & Absinthe as well as best practices for defining the GraphQL schema."
 ---

 ### Install Dependencies